SalomePlatform/jobmanager/doc/intro.rst

 - Python scripts launched in a SALOME session
 - YACS schemas

-The module handle different types of computers:
+The module handle different types of computational resources:

 - Interactive computers (rsh, ssh)
 - Clusters managed by batch systems like PBS, LSF or SGE